Lipogram: Non-literary lipograms

 While a lipogram is usually limited to literary works, there are also chromatic lipograms, works of music that avoid the use of certain notes.
 Examples avoiding either the second, sixth, and tenth notes, or the third, seventh, and eleventh notes in a chromatic scale have been cited.

 Reverse lipogram

 A reverse lipogram, also known as an antilipo or transgram is a type of constrained writing where each word must contain a particular letter in the text.
+For example, this is a short antilipo where each word contains the letter "O":